Docker Security Best Practices

 I recently attended a webinar in which one of the speakers said that a ‘container is never going to be as secure as a virtual machine’.
 I beg to differ.
 Docker containers are not inherently less secure than running applications without them -- in fact, the opposite is true.
 But they need to be used correctly.
 Looking at several security disclosures from the past year (IBM Privilege Escalation Flaw and Vine's Docker regestry "hack"), they were caused by human error stemming from ignorance, not from any security flaws or vulnerabilities in Docker itself or the containerized application.

 Lead by large enterprises, container adoption is growing rapidly, almost 40% since March 2016 according to Datadog, a cloud monitoring platform.
 Moreover, Puppet’s recent survey shows that DevOps teams, which are the largest group to embrace Docker, increased from 16% in 2014 to 19% in 2015 to 22% in 2016 to 27% in 2017.
-With that in mind, there are plenty of opportunities and challenges, one of which is getting security right.
+With that in mind, there are plenty of opportunities and challenges, when coming to secure containers.

 Airplanes are a pretty safe way to travel - but only if your plane is flown by a licensed pilot and maintained by licensed technicians.
 Similarly, you shouldn’t play with containers without understanding some of the basic best practices.
 By adhering to best practices, such as those laid out in Forrester’s container security report, organizations can enjoy the benefits of containerization without compromising security, and even improving it.